chandrasekhar-yammani/data-analytics-portfolio/star-emergence-imbalanced-classification/README.md

 ## Problem

+**Business problem: How do you build a reliable detection model when the event of interest occurs in under 2% of cases — the same challenge as fraud or churn detection?**

 Predicting a rare positive-class outcome ("high performers") in a dataset where only 1.6% of records are positive — a class-imbalance problem structurally identical to fraud detection, churn prediction, and other rare-event business problems.

+**Capabilities demonstrated:** Class-imbalance handling · Threshold tuning · Model evaluation beyond accuracy

 ## Approach